Micron Technology Inc. (MU) Just Got Our Attention

 MU’s Market Performance

-MU stocks went down by -5.50% for the week, with a monthly drop of -3.79% and a quarterly performance of -9.06%, while its annual performance rate touched 51.83%.
-The volatility ratio for the week stands at 2.84% while the volatility levels for the past 30 days are set at 2.79% for Micron Technology Inc..
-The simple moving average for the period of the last 20 days is -4.62% for MU stocks with a simple moving average of 5.66% for the last 200 days.
+MU stocks went up by 6.60% for the week, with a monthly drop of -0.26% and a quarterly performance of -6.77%, while its annual performance rate touched 66.76%.
+The volatility ratio for the week stands at 1.88% while the volatility levels for the past 30 days are set at 2.60% for Micron Technology Inc..
+The simple moving average for the period of the last 20 days is 1.32% for MU stocks with a simple moving average of 10.85% for the last 200 days.

 Analysts’ Opinion of MU